*I am not a dietician nor a doctor the below is based on my research done when helping my dad navigate through his cancer diagnosis and treatment.

 One is probably best to stock these especially if they are starting chemotherapy in a few weeks or months’ time:

 - kefir or water kefir drink

-- kombucha – beware this product contains some low amount of sugar but there are many with natural sweeteners / you can do your own kombucha if you get a scooby starter kit
+- kombucha – beware this product contains some low amounts of sugar but there are many with natural sweeteners / you can do your own kombucha if you get a Scooby starter kit

 - kimchi or sauerkraut – ensure whichever you get it’s unpasteurized as the pasteurization process or vinegar addition kills all the good microbes!

 - if u eat meat go for grass-fed & organic

 It’s filled with raw organic veggies, leafy greens, seeds, microgreens, and good fats to help strengthen one’s body’s ability to fight cancer and fill it with as many vitamins, minerals, nutrients, and enzymes as possible.
 This mighty salad is really filling.

 Below you will find a superfood salad recipe I and my husband eat daily!
 It’s our staple meal!
 It’s also one of the healthiest salads I have eaten ever!
 You can use a food processor to cut some of the organic vegetables but you can do it with a simple mandolin as well.